s12v/sense-docker/README.md

 [Sense](https://www.elastic.co/guide/en/sense/current/index.html) is a handy console for interacting with the REST API of Elasticsearch.

-Container is based on the official Kibana image and contains the Sense plugin.
+This image is based on the official Kibana image and contains the Sense plugin.
 Kibana itself is disabled and Elasticsearch is not required (see https://www.elastic.co/guide/en/sense/current/installing.html#disable_discover):

 ## Usage